Enigmatic-Smile/docs/stream/sdks/ios/reference.md

 Will be called when the card verification process has started.
 This callback is similar to the `card.verification.started` webhook that Fidel API is providing.
 We advise using the webhook, in most situations, to understand when card verification has started for a card that was enrolled.

 Parameters:
-- a [ConsentDetails](#struct-consentdetails) object, representing the details of the consent that the SDK creates after enrolling the card.
+- a `ConsentDetails` object, representing the details of the consent that the SDK creates after enrolling the card.
 This is what triggers the verification process to start.
-See more: [ConsentDetails](#struct-consentdetails).
+See more details below related to `ConsentDetails`.

 #### struct ConsentDetails